Skip to main content

 About

-Massacre At The Mirage is a single player survival action adventure game with horror, mystery and thriller themes.
+Massacre At The Mirage is a single player survival action adventure game with horror, mystery, thriller and violence themes.
 It was developed by TaintedPact Games and was released on October 28, 2024.
 It received mostly positive reviews from players.

 Skip User Reviews